 Even before you choose a card, the first question to be answered is how you intend to use it.
 Are you the kind of person who will pay off the card every month without fail, or do you anticipate carrying a balance from month to month?
 Are you going to use it to pay for everything, or just for emergencies?

-- If you’re going to pay the bill in full every month, then the interest rate doesn’t really matter to you.
+If you’re going to pay the bill in full every month, then the interest rate doesn’t really matter to you.
 Look for the best card with no annual fee and a longer grace period so you don’t get hit with a finance charge.
+Paying your bill on time and in full is the best way to establish and maintain strong credit.

-- If you’re going to carry a balance, you want the lowest possible interest rate and a low introductory rate.
+If you’re going to carry a balance, you want the lowest possible interest rate or, better yet, a low introductory rate.

 “There are so many cards that are out there,” says Howard Dvorkin, founder of Fort Lauderdale, Florida-based Consolidated Credit Counseling Services and author of “Credit Hell: How to Get Out of Debt.”
 “People have to sit down and think about what’s important to them.”